 I was recently looking for home designs using aquariums on various interior design sites for ideas on a project.
-There were many examples that showed just a freestanding unit on a countertop as opposed to a more thought out plan.
-One trend I saw that was really neat was incorporating glass tanks into a wall.
+There were many examples that showed just a freestanding unit on a countertop as opposed to a more thought out a plan.
+One trend I saw that was neat was incorporating glass tanks into a wall.

-The first thought that came to mind was Sea World or other places where you walk beneath and enjoy the fish above.
-This setup must be quite costly though as I foresee a custom building process that would be required to create the curve in the glass and then put the entire bedroom suite together.
+The first thought came to mind was Sea World or other places where you walk beneath and enjoy the fish above.
+This setup must be costly though as I foresee a custom building process that would be required to create the curve in the glass and then put the entire bedroom suite together.

 As mentioned earlier, the use of walls is a wonderful suggestion for a home.
 This example does a great job of showing what it could look like in your home.

-These are obviously marine enthusiasts that also enjoy music by looking at the grand piano.
+These are marine enthusiasts that also enjoy music by looking at the grand piano.
 This larger scale example makes the room and was the homeowner’s choice over a large painting.

-And yet we see another island example that is quite sizable.
+And yet we see another island example that is sizable.
 Some very large fish could inhabit this space.
-I do wonder where the hatch is that you can get access for cleaning and maintenance.
+I wonder where the hatch is that you can get access for cleaning and maintenance.

 Here is another in wall example that separates the kitchen from the living area.
-This living space looks to be a bit smaller than others in the article so for our readers in lofts and apartments, a design similar to this can work for you.
+This living space looks to be smaller than others in the article so for our readers in lofts and apartments, a design similar to this can work for you.

 This home is interesting in how much space they have dedicated to this decorating theme.
 I like the wine storage just off to the right of the larger model.
 It is interesting to see how this home came together.
 I would like to walk through the rest of it to get a better understanding of the overall floor plan.